-- Mapping activities; - Conducting an internal assessment of risks; and - Developing and implementing due diligence policies and processes for identifying addressing and prohibiting the use of forced labour and/or child labour in the organization's activities and supply chains.
+- Mapping activities; - Conducting an internal assessment of risks; and - Implementing due diligence policies and processes for identifying addressing and prohibiting the use of forced labour and/or child labour in the organization's activities and supply chains.

 This report describes the above actions.